-I chose to be an editor and writing coach because I believe that conversations between writers and editors are necessary to the creation of clear, powerful, meaningful writing.
+I chose to be an editor and writing coach because I believe conversations between writers and editors are necessary to the creation of clear, powerful, meaningful writing.

 I focus on nonfiction and memoir.
 My favorite topics are science, nature, travel, the arts, history, and sports (especially running).
 My other specialty is editing technical writing.
 I learned how to work collaboratively with scientists while on the staff of a wildlife magazine, so I have particular expertise with wildlife-related topics.
 But I love to help scientists of all kinds reach a popular audience.
 Learn more about my specialties here.

-I am a member of the American Copy Editors Society (ACES).
-I have more three 12 years’ experience with the AP Stylebook and have edited two books using the Chicago Manual of Style.
+I have more three 13 years’ experience with the AP Stylebook and have edited three books using the Chicago Manual of Style.
 Over time, I’ve developed an editing philosophy that guides my work.